amandahaus/amandahaus/README.md

 # Hey!
 It's Amanda Hausmann :white_heart:
-I am a third-year Computer Science major with a specialization in Intelligent Systems at the University of California, Irvine. <br>
+I am a fourth year Computer Science major with a specialization in Intelligent Systems at the University of California, Irvine. <br>
 Connect with me on [LinkedIn](https://www.linkedin.com/in/amandahaus).